silexlabs/Silex/readme.md

 For the lazy ones, there is the [Heroku One-Click Deploy](https://heroku.com/deploy): [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/silexlabs/Silex/tree/master)

+For Heroku as for Gandi, you need to set environments variables, see the environment variables bellow.

 ## Installation on your local computer

 This is for developers only, since our beloved designers can use the [online version](http://editor.silex.me/).

 Developers you can clone this repository and start Silex, with nodejs.
-See instructions bellow.
+To do this you can use just nodejs or Docker, see instructions bellow.

 ### Recommended: with Docker

 Prerequisite :
 * [docker](https://www.docker.com/)

+Clone this repo with `git clone https://github.com/silexlabs/Silex.git` and then `cd Silex`

+Build the docker image for Silex

 ```
+$ docker build -t silex-image .
-$ docker run -p 6805:6805 silexlabs/silex
+$ docker run -p 6805:6805 -t silex-image
 ```

 Open http://localhost:6805/ and you are ready!

+The default env vars can be overriden using the `-e` option in docker run, see the section about env vars bellow

 ### local installation on linux or macos or cloud9